futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-11-21-functional-graphs.markdown

 > How should I implement a graph algorithm in a functional programming language?

-It really clicked with me from the git-go because it asked the same questions I had on the topic and provided answers for most of them.
+I must confess that this paper really clicked with me from the git-go because it asked the same questions I had on the topic and provided answers for most of them.
 It acknowledges lots of the functional algorithms already developed but also considers them all not completely satisfactory either because they use concepts not currently available in today's programming languages or because they entail some imperative-style strategy - i.e. keeping track of visited nodes by somehow labelling them - that contaminates the clarity of the algorithm, makes it harder to reason about